Identification of fixations and saccades in eye-tracking data using adaptive threshold-based method: Data and methods

 \subsection{Classification algorithms}

-We introduce adaptive versions of the three classification algorithms mentioned above, I-VT, I-AVT, and I-DT \cite{10.1145/355017.355028}.
+We introduce adaptive versions of the three classification algorithms mentioned above, I-VT and I-DT \cite{10.1145/355017.355028}, as well as an angle-weighted variant of I-VT which we call Angular Velocity-Threshold Identification (I-AVT).
 The I-VT algorithm uses the instantaneous velocity $V_i$, which is the velocity calculated between successive measurements, namely: